Best Ping Pong Paddles of 2023: Our Favorites

 Ping Pong Paddle Blade Types

 It can also contain a couple of layers of fiber to keep it strong but light.
 This is allowed by the official regulations of ITTF.
-However, for competition standard blades, 85% of the blade has to be made out of wood.
+However, for competition standard table tennis blades, 85% of the blade has to be made out of wood.
 The additional materials should be lesser than 7.5% of the total thickness of 0.35mm, whichever is considered to be lesser.

 ping pong paddle blades including net and ball